stephenfjohnson/coffee-offering/src/pages/about/about.md

 path: /about
 title: About Coffee Offering
 ---
-Coffee Offering is an international coffee company specializing in inventories and quality control.
-Please contact us for project analysis, quotes and other questions.
+Coffee Offering is an international coffee company specializing in green coffee inventories, quality control and marketing.
+Please contact us for contract pricing, wholesale green coffee inquiries and other questions.

 ## Contact